ccoutant/dwarf-locations/chapter2-diffs.md

 location description which describes the location where part of the resultant value is contained.</span>

-<span class="add">A composite location may be formed from several simple locations by
+<span class="add">A composite location may be formed from several simple or composite
-the composition operations described in this section.
-Each simple location describes the location of one piece of the object; each composition operation describes which part of the object is located there.</span>
+location parts by the composition operations described in this section.
+Each part's location describes the location of one piece of the object; each composition operation describes which part of the object is located there.</span>

 1. <span class="add">`DW_OP_composite`</span>

     <span class="add">The `DW_OP_composite` operator has no operands.
 It pushes a new, empty,
-    composite location onto the stack.</span>
+    composite location onto the stack, with an offset of 0.</span>

     <span class="add">_This operator is provided so that a new series of
-    piece operations can be started to form a composite location when the state of the stack is unknown (e.g., following a `DW_OP_call*` operation)._</span>
+    piece operations can be started to form a composite location when the state of the stack is unknown (e.g., following a `DW_OP_call*` operation), or when a new composite is to be started (e.g., rather than add to a previous composite location on the stack)._</span>

 1. `DW_OP_piece`
     The `DW_OP_piece` operation takes a